Bastedru/bitex-api/source/includes/_errors.md

 # Error codes

-API uses next error codes.
+All API messages use the following error codes.

 Code | Name | Description
 ---------- | ------- | --------